open-telemetry/opentelemetry-collector-contrib/exporter/loadbalancingexporter/README.md

   * `interval` resolver interval in go-Duration format, e.g. `5s`, `1d`, `30m`.
 If not specified, `30s` will be used.
   * `timeout` resolver timeout in go-Duration format, e.g. `5s`, `1d`, `30m`.
 If not specified, `5s` will be used.
   * `port` port to be used for exporting the traces to the addresses resolved from `service`.
 By default, the port is set in Cloud Map, but can be be overridden with a static value in this config
   * `health_status` filter in AWS Cloud Map, you can specify the health status of the instances that you want to discover.
 The health_status filter is optional and allows you to query based on the health status of the instances.
     * Available values are
       * `HEALTHY`: Only return instances that are healthy.
       * `UNHEALTHY`: Only return instances that are unhealthy.
       * `ALL`: Return all instances, regardless of their health status.
       * `HEALTHY_OR_ELSE_ALL`: Returns healthy instances, unless none are reporting a healthy state.
 In that case, return all instances.
 This is also called failing open.
     * Resolver's default filter is set to `HEALTHY` when none is explicitly defined
   * **Notes:**
     * This resolver currently returns a maximum of 100 hosts.
     * `TODO`: Feature request [29771](https://github.com/open-telemetry/opentelemetry-collector-contrib/issues/29771) aims to cover the pagination for this scenario
-* The `routing_key` property is used to route spans to exporters based on different parameters.
-This functionality is currently enabled only for `trace` pipeline types.
+* The `routing_key` property is used to specify how to route values (spans or metrics) to exporters based on different parameters.
+This functionality is currently enabled only for `trace` and `metric` pipeline types.
 It supports one of the following values:
-    * `service`: exports spans based on their service name.
+  * `service`: Routes values based on their service name.
 This is useful when using processors like the span metrics, so all spans for each service are sent to consistent collector instances for metric collection.
 Otherwise, metrics for the same services are sent to different collectors, making aggregations inaccurate.
-    * `traceID` (default): exports spans based on their `traceID`.
+  * `traceID`: Routes spans based on their `traceID`.
+Invalid for metrics.
-    * If not configured, defaults to `traceID` based routing.
+  * `metric`: Routes metrics based on their metric name.
+Invalid for spans.
+  * `streamID`: Routes metrics based on their datapoint streamID.
+That's the unique hash of all it's attributes, plus the attributes and identifying information of its resource, scope, and metric data

 Simple example

 ```yaml
 receivers:
   otlp: